What makes an innovation innovative? In “SWaP-C Explained,” Vertx tackles a common acronym that guides principles of innovation.

 The evolution of AeroVironment’s RQ-14 Dragon Eye to the RQ-11 Raven is a textbook example of SWaP-C principles in action.
 The Raven is an improvement over the Dragon Eye in almost every measurable respect – weight, battery power, range, etc. – and so has supplanted the latter completely.

-Of course, the Raven is slightly larger in wingspan than the Dragon Eye, but this again illustrates the give-and-take of these applied principles.
+Of course, the Raven has a slightly larger wingspan than the Dragon Eye, but this again illustrates the give-and-take of these applied principles.

 How do these qualities interact with one another?